MMZK1526/mmzk-bsparser/README.md

   Expecting <end of input>.
 ```

-In the last example, the parser expects "end-of-input" because it treats "mmzk" as a word and expects nothing to follow.
+In the last test, the parser expects "end-of-input" because it treats "mmzk" as a word and expects nothing to follow.
 Apparently, this is not the best error message and can lead to confusion.
 Later we will discuss how to make the error more informative.

 We are now in the position to build the Wordlist parser.
 A Wordlist is a bunch of words separated by commas, and luckily, we have a built-in combinator that captures the exact behaviour: